greg-raven/Uncommon-Sense/_posts/2014-12-05-the-danger-of-state-intervention.md

 ---
-title: 'The danger of state intervention'
+title: "The danger of state intervention"
 layout: post
 categories:
 - socialism